V/Line H type carriage: Contemporary use

-A further four MTH carriages were converted in 1984, essentially BH carriages with an underfloor alternator fitted and with regular automatic couplers in place of drawbars.
-These were intended to be used as trailers for the Tulloch Railcars, as the older trailers were of timber construction with no airconditioning, and well past their use-by dates.
-The MTH cars could be hauled by anything and everything, because they had onboard alternators negating the requirement for any sort of external power supply.
+Four MTH carriages were also converted in 1984, essentially BH carriages with an underfloor alternator fitted and with regular automatic couplers in place of drawbars.
+These were intended to be used as trailers for the Tulloch Railcars, as the older trailers were of timber construction with no airconditioning.
+These cars were painted with a grey roof, orange above and silver below the windowsill, to approximately match the unpainted stainless steel of the DRCs.